joonito/AbstractVM/README.md

   virtual ~IOperand( void ) {}
 };
 ```
+Considering similarities between operand classes, it can be relevant to use a class template.
+However, this is not mandatory.

 ### Creation of a new operand
 New operands MUST be created via a "factory method".
 Search Google if you don’t know what it is.
 This member function must have the following prototype: